michaelkc/michaelkc.github.io/_posts/2024-09-01-interesting-stuff-i-found.markdown

 Currently i use a combination of log files and AppInsights when running stuff locally.
 Moving to Aspire, OTEL and a local Seq instance would greatly enhance that experience, so this is definitely on the TODO:

 [https://blog.datalust.co/enhancing-net-aspire-with-seq/](https://blog.datalust.co/enhancing-net-aspire-with-seq/)

+### Semantic diff
+I have been reviewing A LOT of changes lately.
+This led me to look for semantic diff tools (which understand the language semantics, instead of doing text compare).

+[difftastic](https://difftastic.wilfred.me.uk/git.html#one-off-usage) is the only free option i found, and seems to work well from the command line.
+Unfortunately, no VS/vscode or GitHub pull request integration, for that you need to turn to commercial offerings like [SemanticDiff](https://semanticdiff.com/) or [GitClear](https://www.gitclear.com/best_github_alternative_pull_request_review_tool)